vasishta08/GAT-RISC-V-Roadshow/README.md

 8. The last step is the Routing

-Blinking of LED : This task is about blinking of LED through compilation of its code in VSCODE.
+Blinking of LED : This task is about blinking of LED in the VSDSquadron Mini through compilation of its code in VSCODE.

 </details>